Bumblebee00/SymbolicIntegration.jl/README.md

 ```
 (r"Sum\[(.*?),\s*\{(.*?),(.*?),(.*?)\}\]", s"sum([\1 for \2 in (\3):(\4)])"),
 ```
-its quite common that the \1 is a <=2 letter variable, and so will get translated from the translator into a slot vairable, appending ~.
+its quite common that the \1 is a <=2 letter variable, and so will get translated from the translator into a slot variable, appending ~.

 For example
 ```